Financial Toolset

 Real-World Examples

-• Toronto Couple: A couple downsizes from a 2,500 sq ft house to a 1,200 sq ft townhouse, cutting their property taxes and utilities nearly in half.
+• Toronto Couple: A couple swaps their 2,500 sq ft house for a 1,200 sq ft townhouse.
+Just like that, their property taxes and utility bills are nearly cut in half, freeing up cash flow each month.

-• Single Parent: A single parent moves from a large suburban home to a smaller urban apartment, reducing mortgage and maintenance costs while gaining access to amenities.
+• Single Parent: A single parent moves from a sprawling suburban home to a smaller urban apartment.
+They not only lower their mortgage and maintenance costs but also gain easy access to city amenities and a shorter commute.

 Considerations and Common Mistakes